 2018 Intercollegiate Championship Tournament Logistics Information

-The 2018 Intercollegiate Championship Tournament, powered by LetterOne, will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 14, 2018.
-The 2017 ICT was also held here.
+The 2018 Intercollegiate Championship Tournament (ICT), powered by LetterOne, was held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 13–14, 2018.
+The 2017 ICT was also held at this site.

 NAQT is thrilled to have LetterOne as the presenting sponsor of the 2018 ICT (and the 2018 HSNCT).
 LetterOne is a partnership of successful entrepreneurs and former CEOs aiming to create one of the world’s pre-eminent international investment firms.
-LetterOne believes quiz bowl encourages the team-based, innovative thinking that is so valuable to the next generation of business leaders in the face of a new industrial revolution in which social media, robotics, 3D manufacturing, artificial intelligence, and new trade corridors are altering the landscape.
+LetterOne believes quiz bowl encourages the team-based, innovative thinking that is valuable to the next generation of business leaders in the face of a new industrial revolution in which social media, robotics, 3D manufacturing, artificial intelligence, and new trade corridors are altering the landscape.
 Thanks to LetterOne’s support, NAQT is expanding the Division I field of the 2018 championship to 36 teams.

 All of the competition will take place on Saturday.
 The primary check-in time will be Friday evening, but teams may also check in Saturday morning.

 Note that the Division I and Division II fields will have different schedules on Saturday to accommodate the different formats.